Rates, Policies & Insurance

 When you schedule an appointment a time is being reserved for you.
 If you need to cancel an appointment for any reason, it is required that you cancel at least 24 hours before your appointment.
-If you do not attend your scheduled appointment, without notifying your therapist 24 hours in advance, you will be automatically charged $135.
+If you do not attend your scheduled appointment, without notifying your therapist 24 hours in advance, you will be automatically charged $140.
+If you are more than 20 minutes late for your appointment, without previous notification, you will be marked as a no-show for the session.
 Some exceptions may be considered for emergencies.

 Please do not request therapeutic advice via e-mail.
 Due to the lack of confidentiality, and because the context of an ongoing therapeutic relationship is essential to providing effective guidance, Amber is unable to respond to such requests.

 You have the option to meet virtually via Telehealth or in-person.
 Rates are the same for virtual and in-person sessions.
 Please discuss your preference with Amber.